 Failure or refusal to comply with a physician treatment plan or leaving a facility against medical advice (AMA) may result in ineligibility for sharing for the medical need request and any complications that arise.

 Medically Stable Conditions

-A shareable need may be considered medically stable when the treating provider determines that the condition is chronic and further treatment will not likely result in improvement.
-At this point, the need is subject to review and may result in a determination of ineligibility for future sharing.
+A shareable medical need may be considered medically stable when the treating provider determines that the condition is chronic and further treatment will not likely result in improvement.
+At this point, the need request is subject to review and may result in a determination of ineligibility for future sharing.

 See the Preventive Medical Sharing Guide for more details.